kxvinn/personal_langchain_project/README.md

-# Project Description: Simple Intelligent Chatbot with LangChain, Groq, Flask, and HTML+JS
+# Simple Intelligent Chatbot with LangChain, Groq, Flask, and HTML+JS

 This project is a simple web application designed for personal learning and understanding, showcasing how to build an intelligent chatbot using modern technologies.
 The application is built around three core components: **LangChain** for managing language chains, the **Groq** language model for natural language processing (NLP), and a lightweight backend developed with **Flask** to handle requests and responses.
 The frontend is built using plain **HTML and JavaScript**, ensuring a straightforward and responsive user experience.